 - begin Time: the subscription is executed only in time steps >= this value; in ms

 - end Time: the subscription is executed in time steps <= this value; the subscription is removed if the simulation has reached a higher time step; in ms

-- Context Domain: the type of objects in the addressed object's surrounding to ask values from
+- Context Domain: the type of objects in the addressed object's surroundings to ask values from

-- Context Range: the radius of the surrounding
+- Context Range: the radius of the surroundings

 - The size of the variables list must be equal to the field "Variable Number".

 |Object ID||Context Domain||Variable Count||Objects Count||Object #1 ID||Object #1 / Variable #1 Id||Object #1 / Variable #1 status||Object #1 / Return type of the variable #1||Object #1 / <VALUE#1>||...||Object #1 / Variable #n Id||Object #1 / Variable #n status||Object #1 / Return type of the variable #n||Object #1 / <VALUE#n>||...||Object #m ID||Object #m / Variable #1 Id||Object #m / Variable #1 status||Object #m / Return type of the variable #1||Object #m / <VALUE#1>||...||Object #m / Variable #n Id||Object #m / Variable #n status||Object #m / Return type of the variable #n||Object #m / <VALUE#n>|

 The status is 0x00 (RTYPE_OK) if the variable could be retrieved successfully.
 If not, the status is 0xff (RTYPE_ERR).
 In the second case, the variable type is set to string and the variable value contains the error message.
 Please note, that the status should be ok in all cases.